psychokeed/psychokeed/README.md

 💻 **Software Engineering Student | Full-Stack Developer in Training | Tech Enthusiast**

-I’m a Software Design & Programming student at **Borabu Technical Training Institute**
+I’m a Software Engineering student at **Power Learn Project Africa**.
-and currently on attachment at **Coseke Kenya**.

 I’m passionate about **building modern applications**, exploring **AI projects**, and leveling up in the **MERN stack** and **Python**.